dasch-swiss/dsp-ui-lib/projects/dsp-ui/Contribution.md

 See [design documentation](design-documentation.md).

 ## Local Publishing of DSP-UI-LIB
-The demo application uses the locally built version of DSP-JS-LIB, see the repository's [README](../../README.md#structure-of-this-project).
+The demo application uses the locally built version of DSP-UI-LIB, see the repository's [README](../../README.md#structure-of-this-project).

-If you want to install an unpublished version of DSP-JS-LIB in your Angular application, you can use [yalc](https://www.npmjs.com/package/yalc).
+If you want to install an unpublished version of DSP-UI-LIB in your Angular application, you can use [yalc](https://www.npmjs.com/package/yalc).
 `yalc` publishes DSP-UI-LIB to a local store.

 Install `yalc`: